oracle-livelabs/oci/terraform-infrastructure/compute/compute.md

 In this section we will be editing the webservers.
 As we defined our Bastion before.
 We will define our webserver in a similar fashion.
 However, we are **not** going to assign a public ip to our webservers.
 Hence we have the bastion to help us access them in a secure manner.

 In terraform.tfvars, we are going to edit the Webserver Specifications.
+Copy this code block into each webserver data structure in terraform.tfvars file.

 ```
 <copy>